The Garden Grazer

 Orzo: 1 cup dry orzo pasta equals about 6-7 oz.

-Gluten-free option: Orzo is typically not gluten-free, so use a GF orzo if you can find it.
-Otherwise substitute your favorite (tiny!) gluten-free pasta, or quinoa.
+Gluten-free option: Orzo isn't typically gluten-free, so use a GF orzo if you can find it.
+Otherwise substitute your favorite small gluten-free pasta.

 Yield: Recipe makes about 5 heaping cups.